Community-led development "The Apache Way"

-Since the meritocratic rules operate across the ASF from bottom to top, it is vital for the long-term stability of such a form of government, that the initial set of committers has to know very well the dynamics of such a system, as well as share the same philosophical attitude toward collaboration and openness that the ASF expects from its projects.
+Since the meritocratic rules operate across the ASF from bottom to top, it is vital for the long-term stability of this form of government that a project's initial set of committers has to understand very well the dynamics of such a system, and to share the same philosophical attitude toward collaboration and openness that the ASF expects from its projects.

 The incubator is responsible for:

 filtering proposals about the creation of a new project or sub-project helping create the new project and the infrastructure that it needs to operate supervising and mentoring the incubated community to help it create an open, meritocratic environment evaluating the maturity of the incubated project, and deciding whether to promote it to official project / sub-project status or, in case of failure, to retire it.

 The incubator (like the board) does not perform filtering on the basis of technical issues.
-This is because the foundation respects and suggests variety of technical approaches.
+The foundation respects and supports a variety of technical approaches.
 It doesn't fear innovation or even internal confrontation between projects which overlap in functionality.

-The incubator filters projects on the basis of the likeliness of them becoming successful meritocratic communities.
+The incubator filters projects on the basis of the likelihood of projects becoming successful meritocratic communities.
 The basic requirements for incubation are:

 a working codebase -- over the years and after several failures, the foundation came to understand that without an initial working codebase, it is generally hard to bootstrap a community.
-This is because merit is not well recognized by developers without a working codebase.
-Also, the friction that is developed during the initial design stage is likely to fragment the community.
+This is because merit is not well-recognized by developers without a working codebase.
+Also, the friction that can develop during the initial design stage is likely to fragment the community.

-the intention to assign sufficient intellectual property rights to the software to the ASF to the foundation -- this allows the foundation to obtain an irrevocable and permanent right to redistribute and work on the code, without fearing lock-in for itself or for its users, while still allowing the original author to maintain their copyright.
+the intention to assign sufficient intellectual property rights to the software to the ASF -- this allows the foundation to obtain an irrevocable and permanent right to redistribute and work on the code, without fearing lock-in for itself or for its users, while still allowing the original author to maintain their copyright.

-a sponsoring ASF member or officer -- this person will act as the main mentor, giving directions to the project, helping out in the day-to-day details and keeping contact with the incubator PMC.
+a sponsoring ASF member or officer -- this person acts as the main mentor, giving directions to the project, helping out in the day-to-day details and keeping contact with the incubator PMC.